JammuGenocide/Statements/README.md

            200,000 were murdered in the streets of the city, and in its neighboring districts.

 `Reference: The Silence Is the Loudest Sound`

+**Dr Karan Singh**

+           “I recall the grim atmosphere,” writes Dr Karan Singh, in his autobiography, Heir Apparent, “…we were losing control of the outer areas.”
+When the last prince was watching his empire’s steady fall, his father Hari Singh’s exit had created an anarchic setup in Kashmir — perhaps paving way for the larger crisis.